Reviewed Treadmill: Nautilus T614

 The 2.75 CHP motor is powerful enough for runners to run at higher speed levels.
 This treadmill supports a maximum speed of 12 miles per hour.
 Which is usually fast enough for recreational runners.

 If you plan on running at a high-speed level on a regular basis, then you should be aware that at a higher speed level you can expect the motor to make a bit of noise.
-How noisy it will is depends on various factors, like; the room itself, the use (or absence) of a treadmill mat and your own noise acceptance level.
+How noisy it will is depends on various factors, like; the room itself, the use (or absence) of a mat under the treadmill and your own noise acceptance level.

 Ease of Use: 3.5/5